Event Branding | Freelance

 Foreskin Day 2023

 Logo that says 'Foreskin Day!
 April 4' with colorful backgrounds.
-Five color schemes cycle in this gif
+Four color schemes cycle in this gif

 Creative Process